quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 "stream_data_moved" and "datagram_data_moved" events in {{QLOG-QUIC}}.

 ## parameters_set {#h3-parametersset}
-Importance: Base

 The `parameters_set` event contains HTTP/3 and QPACK-level settings, mostly those received from the HTTP/3 SETTINGS frame.
+It has Base importance level; see
+{{Section 9.2 of QLOG-MAIN}}.

 All these parameters are typically set once and never change.
 However, they might be set at different times during the connection, therefore a qlog can have multiple instances of `parameters_set` with different fields set.

 The "owner" field reflects how Settings are exchanged on a connection.
 Sent settings have the value "local" and received settings have the value